Lancaster Slip and Fall Lawyer

 It’s happened to all of us.
-Have you ever slipped on a wet floor in the supermarket, tripped over a misplaced toy or other object, stumbled on an icy sidewalk?
+Have you ever slipped on a wet floor in the supermarket, tripped over a misplaced toy or another object, stumbled on an icy sidewalk?
 If you have, you are like most Americans.
 Our Lancaster Slip and Fall lawyers have over 25 years of experience representing injured accident victims just like you.

-Types of Slip, Trip and Falls
+Types of Slip, Trip, and Falls

 Every day, our Lancaster Slip and Fall Lawyers are presented with slip and fall injury cases arising from:

 - Improperly secured merchandise or equipment

 Moreover, as the population has continued to age, and more and more adults enter nursing homes, a slip & fall lawyer sees more and more cases arising from slip and fall injuries occurring at nursing homes than ever before.
 According to the Center for Disease Control,

 - More than 33% of adults aged 65 and older fall each year;

 - Of those who fall, 20% to 30% suffer moderate to severe injuries that make it hard to get around or live alone and increase the chance of early death; and

 - Older adults are hospitalized for fall-related injuries five times more often than they are for injuries from other causes.